k17hawk/Movie-Recommendation-system-using-Content-based-/README.md

 # Movie-Recommendation-system-using-Content-based-
-It's a movie recommendation with respect to content using python
+It's a movie recommendation with respect to content using python scikit learn